VenkateshMarimuthu/my-third/README.md

 # my-third
 This is my third repository.
 This is the master file.
-I don't know when I am going to get started
+I don't know when I am going to get started.
-Come on let's differentiate this from the master branch.
+Now this is my updated master branch.(This is my fourth commit to the master branch).